-The Group has entered into underwriting agreements for all the available-for-sale financial assets (Note 10) with similar terms and conditions.
-In aggregate, the Group has entered into underwriting agreements with three Underwriters (2016 - three) for loans and advances, and available-for-sale financial assets.
+The Group entered into underwriting agreements for all FVOCI and FVTPL financial assets (Note 13 and 14) with similar terms and conditions.
+In aggregate, the Group has entered into underwriting agreements with three (31 December and 1 January 2017 - three) Underwriters for loans and advances, FVOCI financial assets and FVTPL financial assets.